BlogPSUs

 • For the SC/ST and OBC, the age relaxation is only valid against posts reserved for these categories

-• Special relaxation is given to Ex-Servicemen and Persons with Disabilities (PwD) as per Govt. of India orders.
+• Special relaxation is given to Ex-Servicemen and Persons with Disabilities (PwD) as per the Government of India orders.

 Education Qualification:

-ISRO requires, for the post of scientist, graduates in the field of Civil, Electrical, Architecture, Mechanical, Electronics, computer science and Refrigeration and Air Conditioning streams.
+It requires, for the post of scientist, graduates in the field of Civil, Electrical, Architecture, Mechanical, Electronics, Computer Science and Refrigeration and Air Conditioning streams.
 Accordingly, the required Educational Qualification for the candidates is:

-• For all the candidates who have done their diploma followed by B.E/B.Tech (Lateral Entry) are also eligible provided they have passed their degree in first class with an aggregate minimum of 65% marks or CGPA 6.84 on a scale of 10.
+• For all the candidates who have done their diploma followed by B.E/B.Tech (Lateral Entry) candidates are also eligible, provided they have passed their degree in first class with an aggregate minimum of 65% marks or CGPA 6.84 on a scale of 10.

-• Associate Member of the Institution of Engineers (AMIE) candidates can also apply to ISRO but special conditions are specified for these candidates so AMIE candidates wishing to apply must check if they are eligible before applying.
+• Associate Member of the Institution of Engineers (AMIE) candidates can also apply here but special conditions are specified for these candidates, so AMIE candidates wishing to apply must check if they are eligible before applying.

-• The qualification for ISRO scientist mentioned and the benchmark set is only the MINIMUM requirement and fulfilling the same does not automatically make candidates eligible for Written Test.
+• The qualification for an ISRO scientist mentioned and the benchmark set is only the MINIMUM requirement, and fulfilling the same does not automatically make candidates eligible for the Written Test.

 • Candidates who apply for the post of architect will have to produce the Registration Certificate for having registered with the Council of Architecture, at the time of the Interview, failing which he/she will not be allowed for an interview